imthenachoman/How-To-Secure-A-Linux-Server/README.md

 - Your server will need to be able to send e-mails for this to work
 - The below steps will result in logwatch running every day.
 If you want to change the schedule, modify the cronjob to your liking.
 You'll also want to change the `range` option to cover your recurrence window.
 See https://www.badpenguin.org/configure-logwatch-for-weekly-email-and-html-output-format for an example.
 - If logwatch fails to deliver mail due to the e-mail having long lines please check https://blog.dhampir.no/content/exim4-line-length-in-debian-stretch-mail-delivery-failed-returning-message-to-sender as documented in [issue #29](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server/issues/29).
-If you you followed [Configure Gmail As MTA With Implicit TLS](#configure-gmail-as-mta-with-implicit-tls) then we already took care of this in step #7.
+If you you followed [Gmail and Exim4 As MTA With Implicit TLS](#gmail-and-exim4-as-mta-with-implicit-tls) then we already took care of this in step #7.

 #### References